 In most cases, field sobriety tests are subjective based on the officer's opinion, and there are usually several factors that are not taken into account.

-Drivers who have (or are recovering from) medical conditions, are overweight, or are physically impaired may show signs of driving while intoxicated even if they are sober.
+Drivers who have (or are recovering from) medical conditions, are overweight, or are physically impaired may be at a disadvantage during FST even if they are sober.
 This may also apply to drivers who take multiple medications or wear contacts.

 There is also the possibility that roadside conditions can cause a suspected drunk driver to "underperform" during their FST.
 This could include bad weather, uneven or not solid grounds, etc.